djangocon/2023.djangocon.us/_posts/2023-08-30-julia-solorzano.md

 <img src="/static/img/blog/julia-solorzano.JPG" alt="Photo of Julia Solórzano" style="width:45%; display:block; float:right;" />

 I recently sat down to chat with Julia about her upcoming keynote.
 She is passionate about the history of Django and the community that has grown around it.
 She is excited to share her thoughts on the past, present, and future of Django.
-She teased me with some of the detail of her talk, and I can't wait to hear more!
+She teased me with some of the details of her talk, and I can't wait to hear more!

 ### Here's a little more about Julia: